 The first round of the Clash in court between Epic and Apple.
-The two companies' attorneys argued in a call about Zoom before a judge about the temporary restraining order sought by Epic against Apple.
+Attorneys for the two companies argued in a call about Zoom before a judge over the temporary restraining order sought by Epic against Apple.

 The measure was requested after the Cupertino company had threatened to revoke Epic's developer accounts, remove Unreal Engine from its devices and condemn Fortnite to the same fate, Epic's flagship game.

-Epic claims the decision would "irreparably damage" the company, as the hearing to fix the legitimacy of Apple's shares, which is set for August 28, cannot be held before April next year.
+Epic argues that the decision would "irreparably damage" the company, since the hearing to fix the legitimacy of Apple's shares, which is set for August 28, cannot be held before April next year.

 The result of the hearing was bittersweet for Epic.
 Judge Yvonne Gonzalez Rogers granted the request for a restraining order regarding developer accounts and Unreal Engine.
 In final document the court says Apple's move: